isomerpages/moe-bendemeersec/_student-development/CCAs/Football.md

 Academies (SFAs) under the Unleash The Roar!
 (UTR!) initiative.
 This initiative is designed to integrate both academic and sporting excellence, ensuring that students thrive in both areas.</p>
-<p>As a SFA, support to the students in the Football CCA extends to the following
+<p>As a SFA, the support to the students in the Football CCA extends to the
-areas:</p>
+following areas:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Well planned training sessions all year round</p>
+<p>Well-planned training sessions throughout the year</p>
 </li>
 <li>
 <p>Deployment of highly qualified and specialists coaches for all training